-- The family does not provide information that the PHA or HUD determines is necessary in the administration of the program. - The family does not provide complete and true information to the PHA. - Any family member has been evicted from federally-assisted housing in the last 5 years. - Any family member has committed fraud, bribery, or any other corrupt or criminal act in connection with any federal housing program. - The family owes rent or other amounts to any PHA in connection with Section 8 or other public housing assistance programs under the 1937 Act, unless the family repays the full amount of the debt prior to being selected from the waiting list. - If the family has not reimbursed any PHA for amounts the PHA paid to an owner under a HAP contract for rent, damages to the unit, or other amounts owed by the family under the lease, unless the family repays the full amount of the debt prior to being selected from the waiting list.

-- The family has breached the terms of a repayment agreement entered into with the PHA, unless the family repays the full amount of the debt covered in the repayment agreement prior to being selected from the waiting list. - A family member has engaged in or threatened violent or abusive behavior toward PHA personnel.
+- The family does not provide information that the PHA or HUD determines is necessary in the administration of the program. - The family does not provide complete and true information to the PHA. - Any family member has been evicted from federally-assisted housing in the last 5 years. - Any family member has committed fraud, bribery, or any other corrupt or criminal act in connection with any federal housing program. - The family owes rent or other amounts to any PHA in connection with Section 8 or other public housing assistance programs under the 1937 Act, unless the family repays the full amount of the debt prior to being selected from the waiting list. - If the family has not reimbursed any PHA for amounts the PHA paid to an owner under a HAP contract for rent, damages to the unit, or other amounts owed by the family under the lease, unless the family repays the full amount of the debt prior to being selected from the waiting list. - The family has breached the terms of a repayment agreement entered into with the PHA, unless the family repays the full amount of the debt covered in the repayment agreement prior to being selected from the waiting list. - When denying admission due to family debts as shown in HUD's EIV system, the PHA will provide the family with a copy of the EIV Debt Owed to PHA and Termination report. - o If the family wishes to dispute the information in the report, the family must contact the PHA that entered the information in EIV in writing, explaining why EIV information is disputed.
+The family must also provide a copy of the letter and all applicable verification to the PHA to support the family's claim.
+The PHA will consider the information provided by the family prior to issuing a notice of denial. - A family member has engaged in or threatened violent or abusive behavior toward PHA personnel.